docker/labs/beginner/chapters/votingapp.md

 Much like `docker run` you will see you can define `ports` and `networks`.
 There's also a `depends_on` key which allows you to specify that a service is only deployed after another service, in this case `vote` only deploys after `redis`.

-The `deploy` key is new in version 3.
+The [`deploy`](https://docs.docker.com/compose/compose-file/#deploy) key is new in version 3.
 It allows you to specify various properties of the deployment to the Swarm.
 In this case, you are specifying that you want two replicas, that is two containers are deployed on the Swarm.
-You can specify other properties, like when to restart, what [healthcheck](https://docs.docker.com/engine/reference/builder/#healthcheck) to use, placement constraints, resources.
+You can specify other properties, like when to restart, what [healthcheck](https://docs.docker.com/engine/reference/builder/#healthcheck) to use, placement constraints, resources, etc.

 #### Test run